Heritage Hall Museum & Archives has over 20,000 items on display.

 When you become an HHM&A Member, you help us keep the doors open and the lights on as we strive to preserve and share the history and the stories of the greater Freeman area.
 Together, we hope to educate and inspire future generations to appreciate and learn from those who have gone before.
 Each membership/sponsorship includes a set number of annual passes good for year-round, free admission to the museum.
 Any accompanying students are just $1 each.
-Regular admission fees are $5 for adults and $3 for students (pre-school children are free).
+Regular admission fees are $5 for adults and $3 for students (pre-school children are always free).

 2019 HHM&A SUPPORTER BENEFITS